PotatoBite/collector/README.md

 collect( <git_url> <version_tag> <dependent> )
 ```

-It accepts the url of the git repository from it will clone the desired collection, a tag name, that tells which commit will be used, and the `dependent`, which is the target that will depend on the collection(Of course because there is no way of knowing what target cmake is working on, it must be specified this way, resulting in the call must to be done after `add_executable()` or `add_library()`), for example:
+It accepts the url of a git repository from where it will clone the desired collection, a tag name, that tells which commit will be used, and the `dependent`, which is the target that will depend on the collection(Of course because there is no way of knowing what target cmake is working on, it must be specified this way, resulting in the call must to be done after `add_executable()` or `add_library()`), for example:

 ```cmake
 add_executable(myapp main.cpp)